Inspiring and motivating audiences to build skills, beauty, and wisdom through gardening.

 While world leaders argue over the threat of climate change and its causes, gardeners find ourselves stuck in the literal and figurative trenches making the best of the challenges that face us.
 How can we best adapt to what is, right now, and make our gardens more resilient throughout the seasons?
 This talk focuses on key points we should consider when we design our gardens, and provides positive, productive measures for our soils, wildlife, and plants to help ease our concerns over the unknown.

 What Can We Learn from British Gardens?

-Americans have been entranced by British gardens for as long as they’ve been creating their own – but what is it exactly that makes the British garden so revered?
-Perhaps more importantly, what can British gardens and gardeners teach us in our own gardens?
+Americans have been entranced by British gardens for as long as they’ve been creating their own.
+But what, exactly, makes the British garden so revered?
+What can British gardens and gardeners teach us in our own gardens?
 Using ten key concepts gleaned from a lifetime of extensive travel and study in the UK, Marianne illustrates the reasons why we might want to keep paying attention to our cousins overseas.

 Seed Starting Basics